As it prepares to appeal against Cairn arbitration order, Govt open to settle matter

-New Delhi, Mar.
-March 10 (IANS) Just a few days after Cairn Energy moved the court in the United States and indicated that it might use company's "strong powers of enforcement" to recover $1.4 billion from the Indian government, the Centre has shown a more adjusting stance suggesting that it is still open for a constructive settlement of its tax dispute within the existing legal framework
+New Delhi: Just a few days after Cairn Energy moved the court in the United States and indicated that it might use company's "strong powers of enforcement" to recover $1.4 billion from the Indian government, the Centre has shown a more adjusting stance suggesting that it is still open for a constructive settlement of its tax dispute within the existing legal framework

 Sources in the know of the matter said that Cairn is talking to the Indian government but is yet to respond based on discussions.
 If they come on board for a negotiated settlement within the country's existing legal framework which includes the direct tax resolution of Vivad Se Vishwas scheme, sources said that the government is still willing to settle the matter.